AddressVia V. Cavallaro 13 CefalùSee nearby area

-East of town on a rocky outcrop, this German-run, family-oriented hotel has its own pebbly beach, restaurant and fabulous pool.
-Most rooms have sea views, and the hotel arranges loads of activities, including mountain biking, hiking, canoeing, pedalos, diving and dance nights.
+East of town on a rocky outcrop, this German-run, family oriented hotel has its own pebbly beach, restaurant and fabulous pool.
+Most rooms have sea views, and the hotel staff can arrange loads of activities, including mountain biking, hiking, canoeing, pedalos, diving and dance nights.
 It's a 20-minute walk into town.

 Our independent authors have visited Hotel Kalura and selected this as one of our recommended hotels in Cefalù.

 With panoramic views of Caldura Bay and Rocca of Cefalù, Hotel Kalura has direct access to a private beach and platform off which to swim.
 It offers a pool with diving board, a tennis court and a scuba diving school.

 Mediterranean-style rooms at the Kalura are air conditioned and include satellite TV, a safe and minibar.
 All have a balcony and most overlook the sea.

 Breakfast can be enjoyed while admiring the Sicilian coastline.
 Local specialities are served at the restaurant, along with a list of over 80 Sicilian wines.